Nova Southeastern University

 The AEGD program at Nova Southeastern University does accept qualified foreign trained dentists.
 The following requirements are mandatory for consideration for admission:

-• A minimum TOEFL score of 80 (no more than two years old).
+- A minimum TOEFL score of 80 (no more than two years old).
+The "My best score" is acceptable.

 Personal Interview

-• Applications are reviewed on a rolling basis.
-Applicants who are selected for further consideration for admission will be invited for a first-round virtual interview.
-To participate in the first-round interview, a completed ADEA PASS application, qualifying score on the TOEFL Exam and successful completion of National Board of Dental Examination, Part 1 and Part 2, or Integrated National Dental Board Examination, must be received by the Office of Admissions prior to the date of the interview.
+Applicants under consideration for admission will be invited for a first-round virtual interview.
+To participate in the first-round interview, a qualifying score on the TOEFL Exam and successful completion of National Board of Dental Examination, Part 1 and Part 2, or Integrated National Dental Board Examination, must be received by the Office of Admissions prior to the date of the interview.

-• If selected, the applicant will be invited to Nova Southeastern University for a second-round in-person interview and a psychomotor skills (bench) exam.
-The psychomotor bench test may include the following which is subject to change: typodont tooth preparation for a composite restoration, typodont tooth preparation for an anterior all-ceramic crown, typodont tooth preparations for a PFM crown, and endodontic access on a Real-T Endo tooth.
+If selected, the applicant will be invited to Nova Southeastern University for a second-round personal interview and a psychomotor skills (bench) exam.
+The psychomotor bench test may include the following which may be subject to change: typodont tooth preparation for a composite restoration, typodont tooth preparation for an anterior all-ceramic crown, typodont tooth preparations for a PFM crown, and endodontic access on a Real-T Endo tooth.

-• All materials needed for the above bench exam will be provided by NSU-CDM.
-The fee for this psychomotor bench test is currently $950 (subject to change).
+All materials needed for the above exam will be provided by NSU-CDM.
+The fee for this psychomotor bench test is to be determined.
 This fee is in addition to the tuition for the AEGD program, should you be selected for admission.

 Selection Procedure